NaveenSannena/project2/README.md

 # project2
-this is new project and it is created from local system
+this is new project and it is created from local system.

 created by naveen sannena.